 The wharf is not suitable for overnight mooring (as per signage).

 Ōtamahua Hut is an easy 15 minute walk from the wharf.

-If you want to use a Backcountry Hut Pass or hut tickets as payment, make a booking through the DOC Ōtautahi/Christchurch Visitor Centre.
+Book online, or to use a Backcountry Hut Pass or hut tickets as payment book through the DOC Ōtautahi/Christchurch Visitor Centre.